willguo/rolodex/README.md

 $ python -c 'from rolodex import *; normalize("input.in")'

+It is important to note that the name of the input file should be passed in as a string object.
 The result should be written to the result.out file located in the project directory.